therealrodk/overtime-app/README.md

 - X Update styles for forms

 ## Refactor TODOs
-- X Add full name method for users
 - Refactor user association integration test in post_spec
 - Refactor posts/_form for admin user with status
-- Fix post_spec.rb:82 to use factories
-- Fix post_spec.rb:52 to have correct user reference and not require update